 Chambers was founded in 1923 and can count, among its former Heads, two High Court Judges, an Attorney-General and a Chancellor of the Exchequer.
 The much-admired and much-missed, late Lord Justice Pumfrey was also a member of Chambers from 1975 to 1997.

-From modest numbers in its early days, Chambers has grown in line with the growth in intellectual property litigation and now has 16 members.
+From modest numbers in its early days, Chambers has grown in line with the growth in intellectual property litigation and now has 5 Silks and 11 Juniors as well as two leading Professors in the area of IP law.

 Sir Stafford Cripps KC, a former Head of Chambers, was a celebrated barrister and politician of his age and went on to become Solicitor-General in the 1930s in the second Labour government.
 He took on a number of causes celebres while in practice and in 1934 acted pro bono for the miners (against Hartley Shawcross who appeared for the mine owners) in the Inquiry into the Gresford Colliery Disaster, one of Britain’s worst mining disasters.
 His experience in that inquiry allied to his strong socialist principles, led him to call for the nationalisation of the coal industry during the subsequent Parliamentary debate.
 During the Second World War, he went on prominent diplomatic missions to Russia and India and was Minister for Aircraft Production from 1942 to 1945.
 He went on to become Chancellor of the Exchequer in the late 1940s.
 He was a noted adversary of Sir Winston Churchill, who said of Sir Stafford “He has all of the virtues I despise and none of the vices I admire”.